 You will probably be sent work in different formats, so make sure that you are proficient at using the most typical formats: Google Docs, Google Sheets, Excel, Word, Powerpoint, Outlook, etc.

-Some jobs may require additional knowledge of specific programs, so be sure to read the job listing carefully.
+Some data entry jobs may require additional knowledge of specific programs, so be sure to read the job listing carefully.

-Many of the job sites require you to have specific typing skills – generally that you are a fast and accurate typist and can type a certain amount of words per minute.
+Many job sites require you to have specific typing skills for data entry- generally that you are a fast and accurate typist and can type a certain amount of words per minute.
 You can take a practice test for typing, and see where you’re at and if you need practice.

-You will generally be trying to sort out work that needs to be organized, so being able to sort out data into a more usable form will definitely have its advantages.
+When you’re hired to do data entry, you will sort out work that needs to be organized.
+So being able to sort out data into a more usable form will definitely have its advantages.

 Not only that, working from home requires a high level of organization because you have to manage your own time and make sure that you can reach all of your deadlines.